jackgisby/longitudinal_olink_proteomics/README.md

 * `serum_sample_level.csv` - Sample level phenotypic data for the validation (serum) cohort

-Note that one individual ("C105") of the primary cohort was sampled both before and after their first postivie swab, so the first sample is marked as "NEGATIVE" for `Case_Control`.
+Note that one individual ("C105") of the primary cohort was sampled both before and after their first positive swab, so the first sample is marked as "NEGATIVE" for `Case_Control`.

 ### Protein Expression Data Features

-For each of the primary and validation cohorts we provide the following columns:
+For each of subcohorts A and B we provide the following columns:

 Column Name | Data Type | Description
 | :---: | :---: | :---: